EnigmaDamn/pyffmpeg-wiki/FFprobe.md

 fp = FFprobe(input_file)
 fp.get_album_art('cover_art.png')
 ```
-`cover_art.png` will be created in the current directory containing the album art
+`cover_art.png` will be created in the current directory containing the album art.

 Using None